microsoft/MixedRealityToolkit-Unity/Documentation/README_ManipulationHandler.md

 * *Z-Axis Only*

 **Use Local Space For Constraint**
-A toggle to switch between applying constraints in repsect to world-space axis, or local space axis.
+A toggle to switch between applying constraints in respect to world-space axis, or local space axis.

 **Constraints on Movement**